ryanweston/ecoscan/README.md

 # Application
 Mobile application using React Native.

+# Installation & setup

+## Prerequisites:
+ - XCode ^13.00 installed (you may need to ensure your apple ID is a developer account for this)
+ - Double check XCode and go to preferences > locations in Xcode and select the latest command line version.
+ - If you do have node installed already, ensure it’s node 16 or newer.
+We recommend using n to help manage n versions if necessary.

-# Environment
+## Development Environment
-Use homebrew for optimal install.

-Open a terminal outside of VSCode:
+Open your terminal application.

+You’ll need Homebrew installed for the next steps.
+Follow the homebrew installation guide found here.

+Or just run:

+`/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

+If you don’t already have Node installed, React native recommends installing node through homebrew
+Disclaimer: I haven’t tried this with a homebrew node installation `brew install node`

+In your terminal:

 `brew install watchman`

-Ensure XCode is installed.
-Double check and go to preferences > locations in Xcode and select the latest command line version.

 In the same terminal as earlier:

 `sudo gem install cocoapods`

 If this doesn't run, clean your homebrew:

 `brew cleanup -d -v`

 If again, it doesn't work, ensure your paths are exported correctly.

-# Install
+Ensure yarn is installed globally.
-`npm install`
+`npm i -g yarn`

+## Installation
+At the top level, install packages with yarn.
+`yarn`

+Install pods in the ios folder.
 `cd ios && pod install && cd ..`

-open xcode, build
+Create a .env file at root level and replace with your information:

+`API_URL=‘EXAMPLE URL’
+GOOGLE_WEB_CLIENT=‘EXAMPLE WEB CLIENT ID’ GOOGLE_IOS_CLIENT=‘EX’AMPLE IOS CLIENT ID’`

+# Running the simulator

 ## Run simulator on M1